sarahhe05/Major-Power-Outage-Analysis/README.md

 - **Null Hypothesis (H₀)**: The missingness of `CUSTOMERS.AFFECTED` is not dependent on the values of `CLIMATE.CATEGORY`.
 The distribution of `CLIMATE.CATEGORY` remains unchanged regardless of whether `CUSTOMERS.AFFECTED` values are missing or not.
 - **Alternative Hypothesis (H₁)**: The missingness of `CUSTOMERS.AFFECTED` is dependent on the values of `CLIMATE.CATEGORY`.
 The distribution of `CLIMATE.CATEGORY` differs between rows where `CUSTOMERS.AFFECTED` is missing and rows where it is not missing.

-Given that `CLIMATE.CATEGORY` is a categorical variable, we apply the **Total Variation Distance** (TVD) to test the hypothesis.
+Given that `CLIMATE.CATEGORY` is a categorical variable, we apply the **Total Variation Distance** to test the hypothesis.
 TVD quantifies the difference between two probability distributions, making it suitable for comparing categorical distributions in the context of missingness.

 <iframe
   src="assets/climate_category_customer_missing_fig.html"